cedar-policy/rfcs/text/0024-schema-syntax.md

 4. Reserve `__cedar` as a namespace to disambiguate extension/primitive types from others
 5. Handle entity/common typename overlaps in translation

-These rules aim to address several tenets
+These rules aim to address several (additional) tenets

 * Conflicting type names are an exception to be discouraged, rather than a norm, for readability and clarity
 * Schemas should not break when new extension types are added to Cedar
-* Conversion should be possible from the JSON to custom format, and vice versa, as much as possible
 * Backward-incompatible changes should be minimized

 #### Rule 1: Issue a warning (for both syntaxes) when a schema defines the same typename twice